 A Flood Risk Assessment should demonstrate how a proposed development will manage flood risk from all possible water sources to the site in question.
 Changes in flood risk to off-site locations as a consequence of development should also be considered with recommendations provided to avoid increasing such risk.

-If you live in England, your site will be located in a Flood Zone as defined by the Environment Agency for planning purposes, but many will be located in Flood Zone 1 with a low probability of flooding.
-To find out what Flood Zone your site is located in, input your postcode into the Environment Agency Flood Map.
+If your Site is in England, your site will be located in a Flood Zone as defined by the Environment Agency for planning purposes.
+To find out what Flood Zone your site is located in, input your postcode into the Environment Agency Flood Map available online.

 Local planning authorities are likely to request a Flood Risk Assessment for any site which is situated on the modelled flood plain, and within the vicinity of a fluvial or tidal watercourse.